Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with clear sections (Args, Returns, Example, Note), front-loaded with the core purpose, and every sentence adds value without redundancy.
-The example is particularly helpful for understanding output format.
+The description is concise, uses clear sections (Args, Returns, Example, Note), and every sentence adds value.
+It is well-structured and easy to parse.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.